This ceviche with potato and pea shoot salad is fresh, healthy and delicious. It's easy to make and makes a great appetizer or lunch.

-- 2tbsp lemon juice
+- 2 tablespoon lemon juice

-- 2tbsp lime juice
+- 2 tablespoon lime juice

 - 1 chili

-- 1 small clove of garlic
+- 1 clove garlic small

-- For the salad -
+For the salad

-- 8oz/250g potatoes (smaller new potatoes are best)
+- 8 oz potatoes 250g, smaller new potatoes are best

-- 1oz/30g pea shoots
+- 1 oz pea shoots 30g

-- 1tbsp olive oil
+- 1 tablespoon olive oil

-- ½tbsp lemon juice
+- ½ tablespoon lemon juice

 - salt and pepper

-- ½ an avocado (approx)
+- ½ avocado approx

 - Remove any skin from the fish and dice in around ½in/1cm pieces.
 Put it in a bowl with the lemon and lime juice, chili and garlic and set aside for a minimum of 20min but more may be better, depending on the fish (if over around 20min, refrigerate).
 It will go transparent both on the outside and further through the fish as it is ready.